DentistsOnFHIR/dentistsonfhir.github.io/index.md

+## Why?
+Dental records by default are not interoperable.
+Dental Electronic Medical Records EMRs are old, some still using flat files for databases.
+Software companies are forced to spend time and effort that gets passed as costs to the dentist who passes that cost down to patients.
+It does not have to be this way.

 ## Guiding Principles
 * Dental records should have a standard API across platforms for developers to access
 * API should be financially attainable for small startups to promote innovation